 Monkeypox can look like other infections such as chickenpox or shingles, Dr. Wohl says.

 “Most adults who’ve had chickenpox don’t get it again,” he says.
 “They can get shingles, but that’s typically in a patch of skin on one side of the body.
 Monkeypox lesions can be seen anywhere on the body, including the palms or soles.”

 Also, monkeypox lesions can look like those caused by syphilis or herpes simplex.
 The important thing, Dr. Wohl says, is to see a doctor if you notice a strange new skin bump or ulcer, especially if you are at risk for being infected with monkeypox.

 “Not every bump that a person notices should lead to a call to the doctor.
 Monkeypox do not look like your average pimple.
 If you see something on your skin that looks unusual, especially if you also have fevers or swollen glands and could have been in close contact with someone who was infected, then you should seek care,” he says.

 The illness typically lasts for two to four weeks.
 The incubation period, from infection to symptoms, is usually one to two weeks.

 A test for monkeypox is available and can be done with a swab of a skin lesion.

 4. What is the treatment for monkeypox?

-6. How do you prevent monkeypox?
+6. How do I avoid getting monkeypox?